fuzziqersoftware/resource_dasm/README.md

         --push=FFFFFFFF \
         --breakpoint=FFFFFFFF

 The `--mem` options set up the input regions; the A0000000 region contains the encryption seed (0x30 bytes) and the A1000000 region will contain the generated encryption context when the function returns.
 The `--load-pe` option loads the code to be executed and `--pc` tells the emulator where to start.
 (By default, it will start at the entrypoint defined in the executable, if any is given; here, we want to call a specific function instead.)
 The `--reg` option sets the `this` pointer in the function to the space we allocated for it.
 The `--push` options set the function's arguments and return address.
-It will return to FFFFFFFF, which isn't a valid address, but we've also set a `--breakpoint` at that address which will stop emulation just before an exception is thrown.
+It will return to FFFFFFFF, which has no allocated memory, but we've also set a `--breakpoint` at that address which will stop emulation just before an exception is thrown.

 Since we used `--trace`, the emulator prints the registers' state after every opcode, so we can trace through its behavior and compare it with our external implementation of the same function.
 When the function returns and triggers the breakpoint, we can use `r A1000000 1048` in the shell to see the data that it generated, and also compare that to our external function's result.